cloudevents/spec/amqp-protocol-binding.md

 | URI-reference | [string][amqp-string]       |
 | Timestamp     | [timestamp][amqp-timestamp] |

-A CloudEvents AMQP *binary* mode implementation MUST allow for attribute values to be convertible from/to their canonical CloudEvents string representation.
-For instance, the `time` attribute MUST be convertible from and to a conformant RFC3339 string value.

-If an non-string attribute is received as string from a communicating party, an AMQP intermediary MAY convert it to the native AMQP representation before forwarding the event; an AMQP consumer SHOULD convert it to the native AMQP representation before surfacing the value to the API.
-An AMQP implementation SHOULD convert from/to the native runtime or language type system to the AMQP type system directly without translating through strings whenever possible.
+All attribute values in an AMQP binary message MAY be represented using the native AMQP types above, or MAY be in canonical string form.
+An implementation MUST be able to interpret both forms on an incoming AMQP message.
+An implementation SHOULD use the native AMQP form on outgoing AMQP messages when it is efficient to do so, but MAY forward values as canonical strings.
+A robust implementation MAY further relax the requirements for incoming messages (for example accepting numeric types other than AMQP long) but MUST use only the prescribed AMQP types or canonical strings on outgoing messages.

 #### 3.1.4 Examples